grapefruitjs/grapefruit/README.md

 ## Physics Engine

-Grapefruit leverages [Chipmunk-js](https://github.com/josephg/Chipmunk-js) for 2D physics.
-Because of this powerful library grapefruit is able to support velocity, ellasticity, gravity, friction, collisions, and much more.
+Grapefruit uses a simple "Arcade" style physics engine.
+Basic velocity and acceleration is simulated along with gravity, bounce, and collisions.
+Later on more advanced physics via Box2D or Chipmunk may be integrated.

 ## Tile Engine

 The tile map engine is custom written in grapefruit to support all kinds of maps.
 The main focus however has been on supporting the [Tiled Map Editor](http://mapeditor.org), and its full feature set.
-In the near future, I will experiment with map prerendering for TiledLayers based on a property.

 ## License